 The portfolio also has a large exposure to the more cyclical consumer sectors.
 We own retailers like Next, Tesco, Pets at Home, Burberry and DFS, hotel company Whitbread, car distributor Inchcape and gambling company Entain.
 Whilst Tesco and Next (and Burberry recently) have been strong performers, and we have taken some profits, the other shares have quite different drivers.
-All trade well below our assessment of fair value, due to tricky trading conditions or operational issues that we believe are largely temporary.

-We categorise every stock as either domestic, international or hybrid, and using this categorisation we estimate the underlying domestic exposure of portfolio companies is only around 36%.
+All trade well below our assessment of fair value, due to tricky trading conditions or We categorise every stock as either domestic, international or hybrid, and using this categorisation we estimate the underlying domestic exposure of portfolio companies is only around 36%.